oemof/oemof-solph/docs/usage.rst

     * Keyword argument `method` from v0.4.1 has been renamed to `approach` in v0.4.2 and methods have been renamed.
     * The parameters `demand`, `capacity_up` and `capacity_down` have been normalized to allow investments modeling.
 To retreive the original dispatch behaviour from v0.4.1, set `max_demand=1`, `max_capacity_up=1`, `max_capacity_down=1`.
     * This component is a candidate component.
 It's implemented as a custom component for users that like to use and test the component at early stage.
 Please report issues to improve the component.
-    * See the :py:class:`~oemof.solph.custom.SinkDSM` class for all parameters and the mathematical background.
+    * See the :py:class:`~oemof.solph.custom.sink_dsm.SinkDSM` class for all parameters and the mathematical background.

 .. _investment_mode_label: